Published in Clifton Park Living Magazine

-As winter releases its grip, and as an antidote to cabin fever, many homeowners begin to plan improvements to their landscape spaces.
-You dream about having a drink with friends on the pool patio and grilling steaks on the new built-in barbeque.
+As winter releases its grip, and as an antidote to cabin fever, many homeowners begin the landscape design process to make improvements to their landscape spaces.
+You dream about having a drink with friends on the pool patio and grilling steaks on the BBQ in your new outdoor kitchen.
 You imagine the smells and the colors of the lush plantings that will surround you as you enjoy the warm weather this summer.

 As you begin the process, remember that landscape design is more than achieving four-season color in your planting beds.
 A good landscape design professional should do two basic things when working for you.
 First, they should ask questions (the right questions) and listen intently to your answers.
 Some of those questions should be: What do you like most about your property?
 What do you dislike?
 How do you want to spend time in the landscape?
 What is the goal?
 To relax?
 To entertain?
 To play with kids?
 How often do you entertain and for how many people usually?
 Second, the designer should look beyond the immediate areas of interest (pool, deck, patio, etc.) and they must consider the inside of the house and how it relates to the exterior.
 The layout of the house, the traffic flows, the door and window locations, even the location of the restroom – these can all impact the exterior design of your yard.
 Understanding both your lifestyle and your sense of style will result in a more pleasing and functional space.